Challenges

 Integration of the manufacturing data of industrialised components in the design domain

-Integrating manufacturing data of industrialized components into the design domain is one of the current challenges in the construction industry.
+Integrating manufacturing data of industrialised components into the design domain is one of the current challenges in the construction industry.
 The sector traditionally operates in silos, with architects, designers, engineers, manufacturers, and builders working separately.
-A lack of standardized data formats and low digitalisation further complicates the integration process.
+A lack of standardised data formats and low digitalisation further complicates the integration process.

 This interdisciplinary integration holds the key to a more efficient, cost-effective, and sustainable construction process.
-It streamlines coordination, minimizes errors, and enhances communication among stakeholders.
-Additionally, it fosters innovation and customization in design, leading to adaptable building solutions.
+It streamlines coordination, minimises errors, and enhances communication among stakeholders.
+Additionally, it fosters innovation and customisation in design, leading to adaptable building solutions.
 This integration also supports the circular economy by facilitating materials reuse and recycling.
-In essence, overcoming this challenge is paramount to modernizing the construction industry, making it more efficient, sustainable, and responsive to evolving design and production needs.
+In essence, overcoming this challenge is paramount to modernising the construction industry, making it more efficient, sustainable, and responsive to evolving design and production needs.

 Design, planning and building